 The St Leger stakes is the oldest Classic race in the world and dates back to 1776.
-As the feature race of the Doncaster St Leger Festival which takes place every September, It is also the fifth and final Classic race in the British racing season and is confined to three-year-olds over a mile and three-quarters.
+As the feature race of the Doncaster St Leger Festival which takes place every September from Wednesday to Saturday, It is also the fifth and final Classic race in the British racing season and is confined to three-year-olds over a mile and three-quarters.

 The Doncaster racecourse is in the heart of Yorkshire and the home of the St Leger.

 Following a £34 million redevelopment in 2006, the racecourse now boasts an impressive five-storey grandstand.
 This includes private hospitality suites and a wide range of dining experiences.